“We exist through our technology and, by turns, we are when we drive.”

 provides the most direct sense of what it actually feels like to drive, its visual qualities giving a substantive (if not always entirely accurate or complete) indication of how driving involves movement, bodies, thoughts, feelings, spaces, sights and sounds. (pp. 12-13).

-“Real” driving and simulated “driving” are embodied experiences taking place through technological apparatuses, the automobile and the video game.
+Actual driving and simulated driving are embodied experiences taking place through technological apparatuses, the automobile and the video game.
 They stimulate both the optic and the haptic, forming a nexus of habits and gestures in which visual and tactile senses participate in the creation of what Terranova calls the “automotive prosthetic” (1).

 We see the world through many technological devices (the train, plane, television, cinema, computer, telephone, camera, etc.) and that, as such, our visual experiences are often constructed by technology. (p.
 67)

-Moreover, as Mark B. N. Hansen (2000) remarked, digital interaction is always embodied.
-Its alleged “dematerialization” effect is largely a myth.
-This is especially manifest in Torsson’s work Turn Around.
-The artist recorded himself playing SEGA Championship Rally (1995) by positioning the camera in such a way that the hands holding the controller - shaped as a car wheel - are always visible in the frame.
-Here, the digital is, literally, finger play.
-The wheel simply becomes an extension - a prosthesis - of the player’s hands.
+Additionally, the numbing effect of car driving finds an equivalent in video game driving.
+They are both examples of what McLuhan (1964) calls a form of narcosis, or numbness, typical of new technologies.
+But simulation is by no means a form of disembodiment.
+Mark B. N. Hansen (2000) remarked, digital interaction is always embodied.
+Its alleged “dematerialization” effect is empirically unsubstantiated.
+This is especially manifest in Palle Torsson’s video Turn Around.
+The artist recorded himself playing a racing game, SEGA Championship Rally (1995) by positioning the camera in such a way that the hands holding the controller – shaped as a car wheel – are always visible in the frame.
+Here, the digital is digitus, thus reveals its etymological roots: numbers and fingers, binary code and hand-eye coordination.
+The wheel becomes an extension — a prosthesis — of the player’s hands.

-At the same time, both the tangible car and the simulated car are mediators of experiences: the former produces a world through the windshield, the latter through a screen.
-The driver - the kybernetes - is simultaneously augmented by a technological apparatus (the car as an extension) and limited in his understanding of space (the car as an amputation) (2).
+At the same time, both the tangible and simulated car are mediators of experiences: the former produces an entire world through the windshield, the latter through a screen.
+The driver – the kybernetes – is simultaneously augmented by a technological apparatus (the car as an extension) and constrained in his understanding of space (the car as an amputation) (2).
 As McLuhan suggests:

 Physiologically, man in the normal use of technology (or his variously extended body) is perpetually modified by it and in turn finds ever new ways of modifying his technology.
 Man becomes, as it were, the sex organs of the machine world, as the bee of the plant world, enabling it to fecundate and to evolve ever new forms.
 The machine world reciprocates man’s love by expediting his wishes and desires, namely, in providing him with wealth.
 One of the merits of motivation research has been the revelation of man’s sex relation to the motor car. (p.
 55)

-The automobile and the videogame, the road and the virtual landscape, the human and the avatar, create a dialectic, a feedback loop in which one informs the other.
-Both the rhetorical and aesthetic strategies of video games remediate the form and style of previous media, especially advertising, film, and television: they celebrate the spectacular nature of driving while deliberately ignoring the socio-economical and ecological contexts it produces.
+The automobile and the video game, the road and the virtual landscape, the human and the avatar, form a dialectic, a feedback loop.
+Both the rhetorical and aesthetic strategies of video games remediate the form and style of previous media, especially advertising, film, and television: they celebrate the spectacular nature of driving while deliberately ignoring the socio-economical and ecological environments it produces.
+The car’s byproducts, from pollution to incidents, are deliberately ignored.
 As Terranova reminds us:

 The car is not a neutral form of technology but rather another seminal player in the creation of naturalized cultural practices.
 Its material vectors, including access or denial to the car, the urbanism it creates, the social semiology, as well as the wars over natural resources it propagates, constitute our customs as a people. (p.
 103)

-In video games, the car is virtualized, that is, transformed into data (numbers, statistics, scores) and geometry (vectors, shapes, polygons).
-Conceptual car artists provide a critical commentary of racing games’ alleged realism through a variety of strategies - both technical - (Hugo Arcier, Clint Enns, Matthew Hallock, and Victor Morales) - and rhetorical (Dave Ball and COLL.EO).
-As Terranova writes, this is an “Art bearing a function of pointing-to rather than symbolically being-about”.
-By highlighting the deceptive nature of the ludic simulation, these artists bring into the spotlight the paradoxes and deficiencies of a world experienced exclusively through a technology that is never neutral but always ideologically pregnant.
+In video game, the car is virtualized, that is, transformed into data (numbers, statistics, scores) and geometry (vectors, shapes, polygons).
+Conceptual car artists provide a critical commentary of racing games’ alleged realism through a variety of strategies, both technical (Hugo Arcier, Clint Enns, Matthew Hallock, and Victor Morales) and rhetorical (Dave Ball and COLL.EO).
+As Terranova writes, this is an “Art bearing a function of pointing-to rather than symbolically being-about” (p.
+87).
+By stressing the deceptive nature of the ludic simulation, these artists bring into the spotlight the paradoxes and deficiencies of a world experienced exclusively through a technology that is never neutral but always ideologically pregnant.

-Bob Bicknell-Knight’s Simulated Ignorance (2015) and Max Almy and Teri Yarbrow’ Utopia (1994), highlight the prescribed set of possibilities within that system of conventions and limitations otherwise known as a video game and thus offer a subtle, but penetrating, critique of technology.
-By pointing to the deception at play in neoliberal proclamations about freedom of choice, the virtues of unregulated competition, and normative entrepreneurship, these artists force us to recognize the dire consequences of technologically-driven capitalism.
+Bob Bicknell-Knight’s Simulated Ignorance (2015) and Max Almy and Teri Yarbrow’ Utopia (1994), highlight the prescribed set of possibilities within that system of conventions and limitations otherwise known as a video game, offering a subtle critique of technology.
+Bicknell-Knight’s machinima shows an unremarkable and uneventful drive on the streets of Grand Theft Auto V. This video is reminiscent of Marque Cornblatt’s Grand Theft Auto IV Crime Free Law-Abider, A Performance Art Project (2008), in which the Artist played the fourth episode of Rockstar Games’ saga without infringing any real life law.
+Ironically, this artwork was removed from Vimeo for alleged copyright infringement (Cornblatt, 2010).
+By pointing to the deception that informs neoliberal proclamations about freedom of choice, the virtues of unregulated competition, and normative entrepreneurship, these artists force us to recognize the dire consequences of technologically-driven capitalism.

 Critical consciousness of technology is coeval with taking heed of the full effects of technology, knowing today, for example, that by using a global positioning system in your car or a Roomba to clean household floors you are imbricated in the American war machine, as the technologies for both were developed by the Pentagon.
 Or, for that matter, that in driving your car, whether a Prius or Hummer, you are equally bound up into the global political economy of petroleum. (pp. 44-45)